demisto/content/Packs/Sigma/Scripts/SigmaConverttoQuery/README.md

-Allows to convert a Sigma Rule indicator into a SIEM query.
+Allows converting a Sigma Rule indicator into a SIEM query.

 ## Script Data